northeastern-rc/rc-public-documentation/docs/source/faq.md

 :::

 ---
 This FAQ is not exhaustive.
-If you have further questions, check the relevant section of the documentation, ask in our User Community and Forums, or contact support.
+If you have further questions, check the relevant section of the documentation or contact Research Computing support.

 [servicenow rc access request form]: https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=0ae24596db535fc075892f17d496199c